earthly/website/blog/_posts/2024-02-06-readability.md

 ## Structure

-This may sound obvious but comptures dont 'really need structure, like function calls and modules and objects and so on.
+This may sound obvious but comptures don't really need structure, like function calls and modules and objects and so on.
 They just need on instruction after another to run.

 In 2004ish, at my first software developer job I got introduced to a large DBASE program that had no structure at all below the file level.
 Each file was just start executing at the top and well that's about it.
 100s of files that looked like this.